 Frank Jordan, Organist Emeritus, studied organ while a student at Duke University where he took the doctorate in English literature.
 Frank was a Professor of English Literature at Miami University for over 35 years.
 He served Holy Trinity as organist for 44 years before he retired.
 In addition to accompanying the choir and various solos and ensembles, for many years he organized noonday concerts in Lent and Advent.
 He is still an active member of the parish, still practices regularly, and occasionally plays for services.

-The Nordlie Organ, Opus 27, from Faith Lutheran Church, Prairie Village, Kansas will soon provide music for services at Holy Trinity.
+The John F. Nordlie Organ, Opus 27, from Faith Lutheran Church, Prairie Village, Kansas now provides music for services at Holy Trinity.
 This is a free-standing tracker organ with three manuals, a mechanical key action, 33 ranks, 30 stops, and1,718 pipes.
 It was built by John Nordlie in 1995 for Faith Lutheran Church in Prairie Village, KS.
 Holy Trinity recently purchased this organ to replace our Wicks organ.
-The Nordlie will be moved to Holy Trinity in mid-September when changes to accommodate it have been completed in our sanctuary.
+The Nordlie was moved to Holy Trinity in mid-September after changes to accommodate it were completed in our sanctuary.